The Underwriting Agencies Council (UAC) is casting the net wide in the search for a new strategic underwriting partner after Vero

 Legge was accepting expressions of interest by phone or email until close of business on Thursday 28 July, when he would then provide details of the formal process around the consideration.

-Industry body inks UK deal
+Aussie industry body UAC inks UK deal